-German artist David Helbich first coined the term “Belgian solutions” when he moved to Brussels in the early-2000s.
-It refers to the ad-lib alterations to the architecture and infrastructure of the EU capital, which Helbich has made a central theme in his photography.
+German artist David Helbich coined the term “Belgian solutions” when he moved to Brussels in 2002.
+We might call them “fails” – those sometimes surreal moments in a cityscape which make us pause and scratch our heads.
+Helbich has made them a central theme in his photography.

-Around the same time, classically-trained cellist Helen Gillet – whose family hails from Belgium’s French-speaking south – moved to New Orleans, where she began to take a more experimental approach to her music.
+Also in 2002, cellist Helen Gillet — whose roots are in the French-speaking south of Belgium — moved to New Orleans.
+Gillet is classically-trained but her new city inspired her to explore new approaches to her music.
 Much like Helbrich, Gillet’s musical vision finds beauty in weirdness and imperfection:

 I like mistakes.
 I’m an improviser.
 I work with the mistakes.
 In fact, inevitably even the most polished of my songs… will have something that is unexpected… That is my joy in music, to work with the unpredictable.

-Though Gillet had already begun to experiment with improvisational music prior to her arrival in New Orleans, she’s since flourished into one of the most unique, talented, and beloved artists in the Crescent City.
-She’s known for her eclectic palette – which includes avant-garde jazz, French chansons, funk, alternative rock, and the bohemian flair of the Velvet Underground.
+Gillet had already begun to experiment with improvisational music before her arrival in New Orleans.
+Since then she’s flourished into one of the most unique, talented and beloved artists in the Crescent City.
+Gillet is known for her eclectic palette, which includes avant-garde jazz, French chansons, funk, alternative rock … even the bohemian flair of the Velvet Underground.

 Connect with Helen Gillet

 Every week, we provide a playlist of the music heard on our program.
 Please support your local musicians and record stores.

 Friends and Teachers

 Throughout her life, Helen Gillet’s musical curiosity has led her to wide variety of educators and collaborators.
 Here are a few of the brighter stars in her constellation.